gradio-app/gradio/guides/03_building_with_blocks/01_blocks_and_event_listeners.md

 - First, note the `with gr.Blocks() as demo:` clause.
 The Blocks app code will be contained within this clause.
 - Next come the Components.
 These are the same Components used in `Interface`.
 However, instead of being passed to some constructor, Components are automatically added to the Blocks as they are created within the `with` clause.
 - Finally, the `click()` event listener.
-Event listeners define the data flows within the app.
+Event listeners define the data flow within the app.
 In the example above, the listener ties the two Textboxes together.
 The Textbox `name` acts as the input and Textbox `output` acts as the output to the `greet` method.
 This dataflow is triggered when the Button `greet_btn` is clicked.
 Like an Interface, an event listener can take multiple inputs or outputs.

 ## Event Listeners and Interactivity